SenseNet/sncom-resources/_drafts/2018-01-09-starting-out-with-aurelia.md

 </template>
 ```

-We will add two properties into the view-model called *loginUserName* and *loginPassword*, the form values will be bound to this properties.
+We will add two properties into the view-model called *loginUserName* and *loginPassword*, the form values will be bound to these properties.

 ```ts
   @bindable